Frequently Asked Questions

 Do molded and vulcanized hard rubber mouthpieces like Meyer and Otto Link sound different from those made from extruded rubber rod (CNC) or 3D printed from plastic filament?

 Absolutely, yes.
 While players may or may not prefer the tonal differences that result from our process, there is no denying that the differences are there, and they are intentional.
 The material and the process set our mouthpieces apart, contributing to the warmth and depth of tone that define Meyer and Otto Link.
+There’s a bit more detail about that on our Handcrafting Page if you want to learn more.
 Competitors may replicate dimensions, but they can’t capture the full character shaped by our unique methods and materials.

 -